d-fine/Dataland/.github/PULL_REQUEST_TEMPLATE/manual_maintenance.md

   authorization has worked by assuring that you get a 200 response
 - [ ] Merge using Squash Commit.
 The Merge Commit Message needs to contain "Manual Maintenance"
 - [ ] After merge check SonarQube state of main branch at https://sonarcloud.io/summary/new_code?id=d-fine_Dataland.
-  The full scan might reveal new issues (e.g. deprication) on old code which is generally not detected on the branch.
+  The full scan might reveal new issues (e.g. deprecation) on old code which is generally not detected on the branch.